Lamar Jackson Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Season Stats

-- He also adds 767 rushing yards (51.1 ypg) on 133 carries while scoring two touchdowns on the ground.

-- The Ravens have called a pass in 54.9% of their plays from scrimmage this year while staying on the ground 45.1% of the time.
+- The Ravens have called a pass in 54.9% of their plays from scrimmage this year while running the ball 45.1% of the time.
 This offensive attack ranks 16th in the NFL in points scored.

 - Jackson accounts for 37.3% of his team's red zone plays, with 47 of his 382 pass attempts coming from inside the opponent's 20-yard line.